Staff

 Michelle Albert worked in a professional association as the secretariat for six years before establishing a major events company where she delivered national and international conferences for her clients.

-Michelle will be the main point of contact for all members requiring assistance with courses, webinars and events and membership.
+Michelle will be the main point of contact for all members requiring assistance with courses, webinars, meetings and the annual conference.

 Michelle can be contacted via our Contact Us page.